 - □ Illness

 - Doctor's or Dentist's appointment

 - Death in the family

-- □ Absences that have been approved in advance
+- Absences that have been approved in advance

-- □ Religious observations
+- Religious observations

-Students who miss more than six days per semester, or 10 days total, will be considered excessively absent.
+Students who miss more than six days per semester (excused or unexcused), or 10 days total, will be considered excessively absent.
 The principal, or his/her designee, will work with the student and his or her parents to develop an improvement plan for the student's attendance.
 Students with excessive absences may be required to make up missed time.
 Excessive absences also put the student at risk of being retained in his or her current grade.

-If a student will be excessively late or miss school, parents should notify the school office as soon as possible.
+If a student will be tardy or absent, parents should notify the school office (office@rarhinosk12.com) as soon as possible.

-Students who are absent for any reason will not be allowed to attend any school activities that same evening/weekend.
+Students who are absent for any reason will not be allowed to attend school activities that same evening or weekend.